 How to interpret the market penetration rates?

-Penetration of the market with a low rate means its great potential.
-Depending on the situation (customer and competition analysis), the company should choose different strategies.
-It can develop the production capacity and capacity of the distribution network or expand the offer by reaching new customerswho so far have not been able to find the right products for themselves.
-Each method is generally intended to serve as sales support.
-So if the penetration rate is low, companies focus on increasing access to their products and attracting new customers.
-As the number of customers who already use products / services grows, so does the market penetration rate.
-Then the weight of the strategy shifts towards building loyalty and increasing revenues from one customer, according to the principle according to which 20% The company's customers are generated by 80% income.
+Market penetration with a low ratio indicates its high potential.
+Depending on the situation (customer and competitor analysis), the company should adopt different strategies.
+It can develop its production capacity and the capacity of its distribution network, or it can expand its offer by targeting new customerswho so far have not been able to find the right products for themselves.
+Each method is generally intended to serve as sales supporty.
+That is, if the penetration rate is low, companies focus on increasing access to their products and attracting new customers.
+As the number of customers who already use the products/services increases, so does the rate of market penetration.
+The focus of the strategy then shifts towards building loyalty and increasing revenue per customer, along the lines that 20% The company's customers are generated by 80% income.

 Did you know that 20% customers of your company generates 80% of income?